jonro2955/my_pc_store/README.md

 ## [Live Site](https://jonro2955.github.io/my_pc_store/) <br>

-This project is a demonstration online shop that sells pre-built gaming PCs and accessories.
+This project is an online shop that sells pre-built gaming PCs and accessories.
 It lists a number of high quality products for sale in a visually pleasing way.
 Customers can browse the inventory in its entirety or by category, examine individual products in detail, add items to the cart, and go through the checkout process.

 This website is built using React with TypeScript, and it contains 4 key features of e-commerce sites: